vaquarkhan/microservices-recipes-a-free-gitbook/PREFACE.md

 The question that actually matters is not “how many services.”
 It is whether a boundary earns the cost of being remote.
 That is the spine of the book.

 **Adaptive Granularity Governance** (the Khan Microservice Pattern) is how I make that question answerable.
 The RVx Index is the score.
-Chapter 11 is the only place the formula, the defaults, and the evidence tiers are written down.
+I spent 2024 and 2025 on the research because the concepts in this book were still theoretical: the field had no proven formula that named a distributed monolith.
+That work is the Fulcrum paper and the [research site](https://vaquarkhan.github.io/fulcrum-rxy/).
+Chapter 11 is the only place in this book the formula, the defaults, and the evidence tiers are written down.
 I am not reprinting the equation here.
 If an old slide has the exponents swapped, throw the slide away.

 Read a score as a warning light, not a trophy: